Policies for rockandwater.net mailing lists

 See the section just above this for instructions on how to do steps 1 and 3.

-If you have problems with majordomo
+If you have problems with Mailman

 The most common problems are: